marioposada/marioposada/README.md

+# Hi I'm Mario 👋

-### I'm a web and mobile developer and UX/UI designer.
+ I'm a web and mobile developer and UX/UI designer.
 My main programming languages/platforms are:

 #### Languajes,frameworks ,libraries, environments and tools